About Us

 MICHEL MARTIN, HOST:

-The White House is considering a massive reorganization of the federal authorities with a particular awareness of agencies that cope with food, social offerings, and training.
-The plan changed into introduced on Thursday.
+The White House is considering a massive reorganization of the federal authorities with a particular awareness of agencies that cope with food, social services, and education.
+The plan was introduced on Thursday.
 And one component that stood out to us was the notion of merging the Department of Education with the Labor Department to attend to staff readiness.

-Now President Trump isn’t the primary Republican to hope to abolish the Department of Education, just the cutting-edge.
-We desired to recognize extra approximately the records, so we referred to Alyson Klein of Education Week.
+Now, President Trump isn’t the first Republican to hope to abolish the Department of Education, just the cutting-edge.
+We desired to learn more approximately the records, so we referred to Alyson Klein of Education Week.
 She commenced by pointing out that among the Education Department’s packages predate its introduction using President Carter in 1980.

 ALYSON KLEIN:

-Many of them had been started in 1965 with the passage of the Elementary and Secondary Education Act, which changed into a part of Lyndon Johnson’s Great Society application.
-And that really focused the federal role on the poorest youngsters, making sure negative children were given their honest percentage of sources.
-And then, in the mid-’70s, Congress also surpassed rules to assist students in unique education.
+Many of them had been started in 1965 with the passage of the Elementary and Secondary Education Act, which became a part of Lyndon Johnson’s Great Society program.
+And that focused the federal role on the poorest youngsters, making sure disadvantaged children were given their fair share of resources.
+And then, in the mid-’70s, Congress also passed rules to assist students in unique education.
 And they passed legislation for higher education, also before the department was created.
-So essentially, what President Carter did was increase these programs to the Cabinet stage and simply give them the same seat at the table with country and protection.
+So essentially, what President Carter did was increase these programs to the Cabinet stage and simply give them the same seat at the table with the country and protection.

 MARTIN:

-So you recognize, as soon because the branch turned into created as a standalone, Ronald Reagan, who changed into walking for president, began to criticize it.
+So you recognize, as soon as the branch turned into created as a standalone, Ronald Reagan, who changed into walking for president, began to criticize it.
 What changed into his grievance?

 KLEIN: